paragrt/android/README.md

 <kbd><img src="carrom-video2.gif" width="60%" height="60%"/></kbd>
 <p/>

-## 2)Xlate, a simple speech to tect and text to speech translator using the API from Google.
+## 2)Xlate, a simple speech to text and text to speech translator using the API from Google.
 <kbd><img src="Xlate.png" width="60%" height="60%"/></kbd>
 <p/>